mhaseebtariq/data-scientist-demystified/README.md

 * Descriptive and exploratory analytics skills

 ### Parameters Estimation
 After designing the model the next step is to automate the estimation of the model parameters.
-There are two kinds of parameters - model parameters; and hyper-parameters.
+Of our forecasting model there are two kinds of parameters - model parameters; and hyper-parameters.
 To understand what model parameters are, let's say that our forecasting model can be expressed (in the most simplest way) as follows:

 >Forecast for the next week = <b>10000</b> + <b>1.15</b> x (sales of the same week from last year) + <b>1.05</b> x (mean sales of last week) + <b>5000</b> x (if the next week falls in the Christmas period)